Notice of Pre-AIA or AIA Status

 the main surface of the substrate includes a first uneven portion,

-an arithmetic mean roughness of the first uneven portion is different from an arithmetic mean roughness of the second uneven portion.
+and an arithmetic mean roughness of the first uneven portion is smaller than an arithmetic mean roughness of the second uneven portion.

 the plurality of first adhesion portions and the plurality of second adhesion portions are disposed to be line-symmetric with respect to a center line (Ido, Fig. 1, conductive adhesive 4),